OlalKeith/OlalKeith/README.md

 # Hello everyone ,

-My name is james olal, I am a Software developer and an aspiring ethical hacker.
+My name is james olal, I am a Software developer and an aspiring Penetration Tester.

 ### Where to find me:
 <p align="left">